The Ultimate Guide to Working With An Out-Of-Network Dietitian

 Finally, submit the superbill and any required documentation to your insurance company for reimbursement.
 Adhere to your insurance provider’s claim submission process carefully and keep copies of all documents for your records.

-I am currently out of network with every insurance company except Aetna.
+We are currently out of network with all insurance companies except Aetna & Cigna.

 Ready to get started?
 Book a free call here.